sebastiantoh/tp/docs/UserGuide.md

         <img src="images/sale-stats/saleStatsFirstStep.png" alt="result for 'contact sort keyword'" width="900px">
     </figure>

 2. A new window containing a bar chart will appear.
+The bar chart will contain the monthly meeting count for each the previous 5 months: July 2020, August 2020, September 2020, October 2020, followed by the current month and year November 2020.

     <figure>
         <img src="images/sale-stats/saleStatsSecondStep.png" alt="result for 'contact sort keyword'" width="900px">